DoritoPro/Dorito-s-Simple-Versatile-NPC-Shop/README.md

 COMMANDS FOR NPC DATA SAVING(IN CONSOLE):

-sshopnpc - Saves the NPC Permanently to Server so That You Do Not Have to Spawm it in After Every Restart rshopnpc - Removes the NPC from the Current Session and Any Assocaited Data Files to Prevent in From Spawning in Next Server Restart
+sshopnpc - Saves the NPC Permanently to Server so That You Do Not Have to Spawm it in After Every Restart.

+rshopnpc - Removes the NPC from the Current Session and Any Assocaited Data Files to Prevent in From Spawning in Next Server Restart.

 ------------------------------------------------------------------------------------